jamesroutley/focus/README.md

 Focus is a CLI app which edits your `/etc/hosts` file to temporarily stop your website from connecting to a list of websites which you define.

+⚠️ Focus requires `sudo` to work, and modifies and deletes system files - if you want to use it please do so at your own risk.

 ## Example

 ```sh